Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Result analysis

-\textbf{Inter-ingredient.} From the inter-ingredient perspective, we observe that the LLM performance trend is similar across multiple ingredients, i.e., models exhibiting good performance in logging level prediction also have prominent capabilities in generating logging texts.
-For instance, Copilot and CodeWhisperer outperform other baselines in all reported metrics.
-This is probably because suggesting all three ingredients requires similar code ycomprehension capabilities, including understanding the data flows, paying attention to specific code structures, and inferring the code functionalities.
-Nevertheless, Incoder stands out as an exception, by performing relatively low performance in predicting logging levels (i.e., the worst baseline) and doing better in logging texts (the fourth best performer).
-After investigation, we observe that Incoder predicts~\textit{41\%} cases with \fixedwidth{debug} level, most of which is actually for \fixedwidth{info} level statements.
+\textbf{Inter-ingredient.} From the inter-ingredient perspective, we observe that LLM performance trends are \textit{not consistently the same} across various ingredients, e.g., models that perform well in logging level prediction do not necessarily excel in generating logging texts.
+For instance, Incoder fares worst in predicting logging levels but performs better in generating logging texts (the fourth best performer).
+Upon manual investigation, we observe that Incoder predicts~\textit{41\%} of the cases with a \fixedwidth{debug} level, most of which are actually intended for the \fixedwidth{info} level statements.
+Nevertheless, either Copilot or CodeWhisperer outperforms other baselines in all reported metrics.
+This is likely because suggesting the three ingredients requires similar code comprehension capabilities, such as understanding data flows, specific code structures, and inferring code functionalities.